 Common “single-use” household batteries (alkaline, carbon zinc and zinc chloride in sizes A, AA, AAA, C & D, 9 volt, lantern size) manufactured after 1996 don’t contain mercury or other hazardous/recyclable materials & can be thrown away as trash.
-(Tape contacts on 9-volts and lantern batteries before disposal or storage.)
+(Put plastic tape on contacts on 9-volts and lantern batteries before disposal or storage.)
 Check labels carefully: some rechargeable and lithium batteries (which require special handling) can resemble alkaline batteries.

 ALL other battery varieties contain hazardous materials and require special disposal.
-Many communities have convenient drop-off options; Search online with your zip code at www.earth911.com.
+Many communities have convenient drop-off options; Check with your local recycling contact for disposal information or search online with your zip code at www.earth911.com.
 In addition: